LeonKuhne/home/README.md

 - optimized for performance and readability using pug, sass and custom templating

 ## Release | Todo
-- use typescript (on at least component, app)
+- use typescript (on at least the component and app)
 - see todos in code
 - add mobile support